 - Curling leaves

-Pepper leaf spot is a common bacterial plant infection seen all around the world.
-It is most common in rainy, humid and warm climates.
+Bacterial leaf spot is a common bacterial plant infection seen all around the world.
+It is most common in rainy, humid, and temperate climates.
 These are the environmental conditions in which the bacteria can spread most easily.

 - Yellow and green spots on leaves